Loose Leaf Tea

 How Much Loose Leaf Tea to Use

-Use 1 teaspoon of loose leaf tea per 8 ounces (1 cup) of water as the standard measurement.
+Use 1 teaspoon of loose-leaf tea per 8 ounces of water as your standard starting point.
 This ratio produces balanced flavor and consistent strength for most tea types.
+For voice professionals, it also matters for a practical reason: too much tea means higher tannin concentration, which can create a drying, astringent feeling in the throat that performers and speakers want to avoid.

 For a Single Cup